Compare two cars

 Safety

-The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
-Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
+A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
 Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but it doesn't do much to help us decide between the two.
-On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, the Japanese car offers a marginal difference of 9% more metal.
+On the other hand, when it comes to weight, a factor that most people underestimate, the Japanese car offers a marginal difference of 9% more metal.

 Reliability